awesomephant/united-generations-website/research/arcadia-2020.md

 ![The Temple of Resonance: Dome Section - Pen on tracing paper (60 x 29.7 cm)](/assets/uploads/temple-drawing.jpg "The Temple of Resonance: Dome Section - Pen on tracing paper (60 x 29.7 cm)")

+## Epilogue

-## "Seasons have changed here and the Estate changed with it.
+"Seasons have changed here and the Estate changed with it.
 In Arcadia, time loses its perception.
 There is no old nor new, but just the present."